Dewera/Pluto/README.md

 ### Constructors

-Initialises an instance of the class with the syscall delegate
+Initialises an instance of the `Syscall<T>` class with the syscall delegate

 ```C#
 public Syscall()